scerioli/Global-Preferences-Survey/Article/Appendix.md

 The Gender Equality Index is composed of four main datasets.
 Here below we describe where to get them (as originally sourced by the authors) and how we treated the data within them, if needed.

 - **Time since women’s suffrage:** Taken from the [Inter-Parliamentary Union Website](http://www.ipu.org/wmn-e/suffrage.htm#Note1).
-We prepared the data in the following way.
 For several countries more than one date where provided (for example, the right to be elected and the right to vote).
 We use the last date when both vote and stand for election right were granted, with no other restrictions commented.
 Some countries were colonies or within union of the countries (for instance, Kazakhstan in Soviet Union).
 For these countries, the rights to vote and be elected might be technically granted two times within union and as independent state.
 In this case we kept the first date.
 It was difficult to decide on South Africa because its history shows the racism part very entangled with women's rights [citation].
 We kept the latest date when also Black women could vote.
 For Nigeria, considered the distinctions between North and South, we decided to keep only the North data because, again, it was showing the completeness of the country and it was the last date.
 Note: USA data doesn't take into account that also up to 1964 black women couldn't vote (in general, Blacks couldn't vote up to that year).
 We didn't keep this date, because it was not explicitly mentioned in the original dataset.
 This can be seen as in contrast with other choices made though.

 - **UN Gender Inequality Index:** Taken from the [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf).
 We kept only the table called "Gender Inequality Index".

-- **WEF Global Gender Gap:** WEF Global Gender Gap Index Taken from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/).
+- **WEF Global Gender Gap Index:** WEF Global Gender Gap Index Taken from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/).
 For countries where data was missing, data was added from the World Economic Forum Global Gender Gap Report 2006.
 NOTE: We modified some of the country names directly on the csv file, that is why we provide this as an input file.

 - **Ratio of female and male labour force participation:** Average International Labour Organization estimates from 2003 to 2012 taken from the World Bank database (http://data.worldbank.org/indicator/SL.TLF.CACT.FM.ZS).
 Values were inverted to create an index of equality.
 We took the average for the period between 2004 and 2013.

 ### Missing Data and Imputation

 During the reproduction of the article, we found that the authors didn't write in details how they handled missing data in the indicators.

-They mention on page 14 of the Supplementary Material, that (quoting): "For countries where data were missing data were added from the World Economic Forum Global Gender Gap Report 2006 (http://www3.weforum.org/docs/WEF_GenderGap_Report_2006.pdf)."
+Regarding the "Time since women's suffrage", they mention on page 14 of @FH_SM, that (quoting): "For countries where data were missing data were added from the World Economic Forum Global Gender Gap Report 2006 (http://www3.weforum.org/docs/WEF_GenderGap_Report_2006.pdf)."

-However, there are two problems here:
+However, there are two problems within this statement:

 - Regarding the year when women received the right to vote in a specific country.
 The missing values are the ones coming from the United Arab Emirates and Saudi Arabia, that neither in 2006 (when the WEF Global Gender Gap Report that the authors quote as a reference for the missing values) nor now (in 2021) have guaranteed the right to vote for women yet.

-- There are missing data also in the other sources that the authors quote.
+- There are missing data also in the other data sources that the authors quote.
 So a quick search for the missing countries of the WEF report of 2015, shows us that these countries can’t be found in the report of 2006 either.

 These two unclear points, even though in our understanding not crucial for the replication of the analysis, are not desirable, but couldn't be further clarified with the authors.

-The problem of missing data for a given countries often does not influence much the overall trends of found correlations.
-However, it is very relevant if one would to see the implications of the study with respect to a specific country of interest.
+The problem of missing data is that for some  countries that are at the lower or at the bottom end of the spectrum, their presence influence the overall trends of found correlations.
+Moreover, the problem becomes even more relevant if one would to see the implications of the study with respect to a specific country of interest.

 ## Data Analysis